ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 #### Network Paths

 If a client has multiple network paths available to it, e.g., a mobile client with interfaces for both Wi-Fi and Cellular connectivity, it can attempt a connection over any of the paths.
 This represents a branch point in the connection establishment.
-Similar to a derived Endpoint, the paths should be ranked based on preference, system policy, and performance.
+Similar to a derived endpoint, the paths should be ranked based on preference, system policy, and performance.
 Attempts should be started on one path (e.g., a specific interface), and then successively on other paths (or interfaces) after delays based on the expected path round-trip-time or other available metrics.

 ~~~~~~~~~~
 1 [192.0.2.1:80, any path, TCP]